egberts/egberts.github.io-src/content/articles/smtp-mta-sts.md

 If you operate the name server of your domain, locate the text-based DNS zone file having the origin of your domain name, edit the file.
 For Bind9 admins, this primary zone file is specified in your domain's `zone` clause `file` statement of `/etc/named.conf` or roughly under `/var/lib/bind/master/` subdirectory.

-At any rate, insert the following DNS record into your domain's DNS zone file
+At any rate, insert the relevant aspects of the following DNS record into your domain's DNS zone file
 ```dns
 _mta-sts	TXT	"v=STS1; mode=none;"
 ```

 ## Test the DNS Records

 Just before exiting that `$EDITOR` session of your `example.test` zone file, do not forget to bump up the serial number found in that domain's `SOA` record (near the beginning of the file).
+If otherwise on a web-based GUI, save it.

 Then reload (or restart) your name server daemon.